abhi1kumar/CSE822_Parallel_Computing/homeworks/hw2/README.md

 With your group, write a program that multiplies two matrices together.
 See [Matrix Multiplication](http://mathworld.wolfram.com/MatrixMultiplication.html).

-1. For a given matrix size ```N``, what is the total number of floating point operations performed by this operator?
+1. For a given matrix size `N`, what is the total number of floating point operations performed by this operator?

-2. Compute the performance in Mflop/s of the matrix-matrix multiply for N=100.
+2. Compute the performance in Mflop/s of the matrix-matrix multiply for `N=100`.
 Be sure to perform enough repeat calculations of the timing to overcome any statistical noise in the measurement.

 3. For the system you are running on, determine the clock speed of the processor and the cache size/layout.
 On Linux the command ```lscpu``` can be helpful for this.
 Assuming that the processor is capable of one flop per clock cycle, how does the performance you measures in (3) compare to the theoretical peak performance of your system?